 Province vs State

-In the case of United States, the circumstances were unique, in the sense, that states were formed first and they were actually independent in nature and agreed to exist as united in the form of a federation.
+A state is a smaller territory of a country that adds up to make a federation.
+In the case of United States, the circumstances were unique.
+In the sense, the states were formed first, and they were actually independent in nature and agreed to exist as united in the form of a federation.
 Thus, we have United States of America, and the states here are more autonomous than states in any other country.
-Talking about Canada, it was the national government that was formed earlier.
-It was the constitutional act of 1867 that established smaller geographical units as provinces that were meant to be sub divisions of the country with separate administrative setups that worked under the national government.
+There is no political leaning in the case of states in US as their allegiance is with the federal government.
+However, rights of states are better defined in the case of states in the US.